 Where else can we find information about literary landmarks?

 Every organization interested in literary landmarks has its own ways to define them.
 Unlike Author Adventures, some include places that are not open to the public as long as they provide funding or community interest and are simply designated with a plaque.
-We only post information about or recommend places that are open to the public — where you can enter inside and walk around the property without having to ask private residents for permission.
+We post information about or recommend places that are open to the public — where you can enter inside and walk around the property without having to ask private residents for permission.
 A few good ideas of resources “on the same page” as us include literaryamerica.net, the Writers’ Houses book by Erica Lennard, bookingaroundtheusa.tumblr.com, and noveldestinations.com.

 Which was the hardest state to include?